(Image by Paul Mannix)

 (Image by heatheronhertravels)

-Most people fly into Hungary and there are international flights from around the world, particularly into Budapest.
+Most people outside Central and Western Europe fly into Hungary, with international flights available from around the world, particularly into Budapest.

-Hungary has a good transport system, with Budapest serving as a central hub.
+Hungary has an excellent rail and bus system, with Budapest serving as a central hub.
 The Hungarian railway system is centralized around Budapest with three stations serving the East, West and South of the country.

 Four of Hungary’s cities – Budapest, Szeged, Miskolc and Debrecen have tram networks and Budapest also has an underground metro, as well as a suburban rail service around the city.

-Buses are clean and inexpensive, but can be a little crowded, and there are, of course taxis.
-Make sure you check the meter is working and ask the price before you get in.
+Buses are clean and inexpensive, but can be a little crowded.
+Taxis are readily available in Budapest, along with the ubiquitous Uber.
+Before jumping into a taxi, make sure you check the meter is working and ask the price before you get in.
 Taxis ordered by phone charge less than those hailed on the street.

-If you are thinking of hiring a car most of the international car hire companies are represented at the airports and in the cities.
-You will need your driving licence.
+If you are thinking of hiring a car, most of the international car rental companies are represented at the airports and in the cities.
+You will need your driving license.

-UK, Eire, US, Canadian, Australian and New Zealand citizens can visit Hungary for up to 90 days as a tourist without visas, providing they have a passport which does not expire with 6 months of the trip’s end.
+UK, Ireland, US, Canadian, Australian and New Zealand citizens can visit Hungary for up to 90 days as a tourist without visa, providing they have a passport which does not expire with six months of the trip’s end.

 • London: 907 miles, 2 hours• Dublin: 1,180 miles, 2.5 hours• Montreal: 4,139 miles, 8.5 hours• New York: 4,360 miles, 9 hours• Los Angeles: 6,228 miles, 13 hours• Sydney: 9,788 miles, 20.5 hours• Auckland: 10,975 miles, 23 hours